Air consists of nitrogen. Revolutionary change in air composition

 What is Air?

-Where can you find fresh air?
+Where can I find fresh air?

-• In forests, especially pine.
+• In forests, especially pine ones.

 • In the mountains.